-Electronic Travel Authorization (eTA)
+Apply for Electronic Travel Authorization (eTA) to Canada

-An electronic travel authorization (eTA) authorizes certain persons, who are not Canadian citizens or permanent residents, to fly into one of Canada’s airports.
 An eTA does not authorize you to stay in Canada.
-Having an eTA does not mean that you will be permitted entry into Canada.
+Having an eTA does not mean that you will be permitted entry.

 The CBSA officer may assess your eligibility for entry and admissibility.
 If you are found to be eligible and admissible, the CBSA will determine the appropriate maximum length of time you may be allowed to remain in Canada and the terms and conditions of your stay.

-Where do I apply for an eTA?
+Where do I apply for eTA Canada?

 How long does it take for an eTA application to be approved?